Cookies on the SIM Sherpa website

 EE now offer WiFi calling and 4G calling as standard on all pay monthly plans and even their pay as you go monthly bundles.
 This helps a lot with their patchier call signal (3G/2G).

 The only problem is that Android models not bought from EE directly aren’t guaranteed to work with WiFi calling.
-But their list of supported phones is huge so most people shouldn’t have too much trouble getting it to work.
+But their list of supported phones is huge so most people shouldn’t have too much trouble with it.

 Useful link: EE's help guide on WiFi calling